Zabrane/qlnd/doc/LightningTickerplants.md

 ![](AliceAndBobActiveChannel.png)

-Only when the channel closes will the most recent transaction be broadcast to the blockchain, this is known as the **settlement transaction**, where the funds held on the multisignature address are spent to the wallet addresses of the participants.
+Only when the channel closes will the most recent transaction, and latest balance, be broadcast to the blockchain.
+This is known as the **settlement transaction**, where the funds held on the multisignature address are spent to the wallet addresses of the participants, see [Section: Closing a channel](#Closing-a-channel:-Settlement-transaction).

 ![](AliceAndBobChannelClose.png)

+Channels are secured by smart contracts, logic that makes sure any malicious behavior leads to penalties for the offender.
 While single payment channels between pairs of peers are very useful, the major innovation of the Lightning network is that it enables payments to be routed between parties who do not have a direct bidirectional payment channel between them, by passing payments along a network of chained payment channels.
 This is achieved by